vedran-kolka-syntio/risingwave-docs/docs/guides/ingest-from-postgres-cdc.md

 ### Set up PostgreSQL

 Before using the native PostgreSQL CDC connector in RisingWave, you need to complete several configurations for PostgreSQL.
 For details, see [Setting up PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#setting-up-postgresql).
-There are instructions on how to set up Postgres locally and in the cloud.
+There are instructions on how to set up the self-hosted Postgres and AWS RDS.

 ### Deploy the Debezium connector for PostgreSQL